36 Drought-tolerant Plants with Names and Pictures

 Friendship Plant is one of the easy-care Bromeliad Varieties with a rosette of leathery, strap-like foliage and flower-head which arises on a stalk from the cup-like center of rosette.

-Billbergia Bromeliads thrive in bright light away from direct sunlight, warm and humid conditions and moderately moist, rich well-drained soil.
+Billbergia Bromeliads thrive in bright indirect light, warmth of 18-280C, humidity of 60-70% and moderately moist, rich, well-drained orchids soil coupled with fortnightly feeding during the growing season.
 Learn more on how to grow and care for Queen's Tears Plant.

 32. Chinese Money Plant (Pilea peperomioides)